top of page

 Politics of Corporate Governance

-There has been increasing pressure to hold corporations accountable for social and environmental aspects of the business enterprise - not only by external interest groups but by key stakeholders such as institutional shareholders.
+There has been increasing pressure to hold corporations accountable for social and environmental aspects of the business enterprise - both by external interest groups and key stakeholders (including institutional shareholders).
 As the economic and political significance of corporations has increased, stakeholders pursue political agendas through the corporation using corporate governance mechanisms.
-CSR and the debate on corporate purpose can be best understood in terms of a political approach to corporate governance.
+ESG and the debate on corporate purpose can be best understood in terms of a political approach to corporate governance.

 EU Regulation

 The significance of EU regulation has increased in the fields of corporate and securities regulation.
-For all practical purposes, all material securities regulation in Europe originates from the EU level.
-The role of EU regulation in corporate matters has started to increase significantly after the financial crisis and the trend is likely to continue as the political aspects of CG are emphasised.
+The dynamics of EU regulation are different than those at the national level - which can be seen in the strong trend of corporate regulation focusing on the societal aspects of business enterprise, for example.
 Understanding the political dynamic of EU legislative processes, and of supranational regulatory systems in general, is more important then ever.

 Nordic Corporate Governance